barcek/aliesce/README.md

 ## How?

-Create a file with any name, and any extension or none.
-Use the current default - 'src.txt' - to avoid passing an argument later.
+Create a file for your scripts.
+Give it any name, and any extension or none.
+Use the current default name - 'src.txt' - to avoid passing an argument later.

+Write your scripts.

 Precede each script in the file with a tag line starting by default `###`.
 Include in the tag line the following elements: